sunknudsen/privacy-guides/how-to-self-host-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 Verifying - Enter Export Password:
 ```

-### Step 30: copy certs and key to server and make private folder root-only.
+### Step 30: copy certs and key to server and make private directory root-only.

 On Mac, run: